jundalisay/superb/content/en/research/mohammad/quran/sura-004d.md

 ---
-title: "Women (an-Nisa’)"
+title: "Fight for Allah"
 heading: "Chapter 4d of the Quran Simplified"
-date: 2021-11-20
+date: 2022-01-22
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-004c
-linkbtext: "Index"
+linkbtext: "sura-004c"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-004e
-linkftext: "Index"
+linkftext: "sura-004e"
 ---

 {{< s v="69" >}} Whoever obeys Allah and the Messenger are blessed by Allah.